Jingo-Finance/docs/docs/contracts/v2/reference/periphery/libraries/CallbackValidation.md

-Provides validation for callbacks from Pegasys V3 Pools
+Provides validation for callbacks from Jingo V3 Pools

 ## Functions